MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/configure-contextual-file-folder-exclusions-microsoft-defender-antivirus.md

 # Contextual file and folder exclusions

-This article/section describes the contextual file and folder exclusions capability for Windows Defender Antivirus.
-This capability allows you to be more specific when you define under which context Windows Defender Antivirus shouldn't scan a file or folder, by applying restrictions.
+This article/section describes the contextual file and folder exclusions capability for Microsoft Defender Antivirus on Windows.
+This capability allows you to be more specific when you define under which context Microsoft Defender Antivirus shouldn't scan a file or folder, by applying restrictions.

 ## Overview

 Exclusions are primarily intended to mitigate affects on performance.
 They come at the penalty of reduced protection value.
 These restrictions allow you to limit this protection reduction by specifying circumstances under which the exclusion should apply.
 Contextual exclusions aren't suitable for addressing false positives in a reliable way.
-If you encounter a false positive, you can Submit files for analysis through the [Microsoft 365 Defender](https://security.microsoft.com/) portal (subscription required) or through the [Microsoft Security Intelligence](https://www.microsoft.com/wdsi/filesubmission) website.
-For a temporary suppression method, consider creating a custom _allow_ indicator.
+If you encounter a false positive, you can submit files for analysis through the [Microsoft 365 Defender](https://security.microsoft.com/) portal (subscription required) or through the [Microsoft Security Intelligence](https://www.microsoft.com/wdsi/filesubmission) website.
+For a temporary suppression method, consider creating a custom _allow_ indicator in [Microsoft Defender for Endpoint](/microsoft-365/security/defender-endpoint/indicator-file).

 There are four restrictions you can apply to limit the applicability of an exclusion: